 - the lunar conception month

-The original Chinese Gender Chart is a two-dimensional table.
-One dimension is the conception month, and the other is the mother’s age.
-Where those two values meet, the chart gives the predicted result.
+The original chart is a two-dimensional table.
+One dimension is lunar conception month, and the other is lunar age.
+The cell where these two values meet gives the predicted gender.

 Why This Is Easier Than Reading the Chart Manually